Table of Contents

 Usually, if you unplug the removable storage drive directly when you are using it, you may get USB flash drive not formatted error.
 And except for an abrupt removal, this error can also pop up when the file system is attacked by the virus, damaged by faulty operation or others.
 It can come with the different error message like 'You need to format the disk before you can use it', 'Disk is not formatted.
 Do you want to format it now?

 Part 1.
 Recover Files from an Unformatted (RAW) USB Flash Drive

 When you get such messages, don't format the USB device and find a way to fix the issue if you have important data on it.
 Then how can you manage it since it is impossible to open USB without formatting in this case?
-First, You can run CHKDSK to fix the device.
-If you get the error message 'This type of file system is RAW.
-CHKDSK is not available for RAW drives', then try EaseUS data recovery to manage this job.
+First, try EaseUS data recovery to restore files in advance.
 Working well in RAW recovery, it allows you to recover data from the inaccessible USB flash drive easily and quickly.
 Download this disk data recovery software and bring back data first.

 - 1. Unformat the drive

 - 2. Repair the RAID, RAW disk or operating system